 The Atmosphere

-During Semana Santa in Seville, the mood is electrifying.
+During Holy Week in Seville, the mood is electrifying.
 The streets are busy with people and visitors, with distinct excitement.
 The processions are solemn and severe, yet there is also a sense of delight and celebration.

 Tips for Visiting Seville During Semana Santa

-If you're planning to visit Seville during Semana Santa, here are a few tips to help you make the most of your trip:
+If you're planning to visit Seville during Holy Week, here are a few tips to help you make the most of your trip:

 - Book your accommodations well in advance, as hotels and apartments fill up quickly.